Cancer: How to Care for Ageing Parents

 Unique factors in older-age cancer

 In patients over 75, the management and treatment of cancer is an increasingly common problem.
 With medical technology and treatment options improving, many people live longer with cancer.
 As in all cases, early diagnosis is critical to maximising the chances of survival.
-However, older people, who may suffer from a range of health issues already, are less likely to notice the subtle changes which would alert a younger person that something was wrong.
+However, older people, who may suffer from a range of health issues already such as dementia, are less likely to notice the subtle changes which would alert a younger person that something was wrong.